End of Life Care for Patients with Disorders of Consciousness

 The CRS-R helps differentiate patients in MCS from those in VS (1).
 While the CRS-R is considered the gold standard for assessing severely brain-injured patients, it does require a significant amount of time to complete.

-The Simplified Evaluation of CONsciousness Disorders (SECONDS)
+The Simplified Evaluation of Consciousness Disorders (SECONDS)

 SECONDS is a simplified, shorter version of the CRS-R. It is a fast and valid tool used to assess the level of consciousness in patients with severe brain injuries.
 While it is a shorter scale, it does address the key areas of observation, command-following, visual pursuit, visual fixation, oriented behaviors, arousal, localization of pain, and communication (13).
 It is considered a good alternative to other scales when time is a consideration.